 The easiest way to copy data from another Postgres into ParadeDB is with the pg_dump and pg_restore utilities.
 These are installed by default when you install psql.

-This approach is ideal for quickly bootstrapping your ParadeDB cluster with some data.
-To keep ParadeDB in sync with an existing Postgres database in real time, logical replication should be configured.
+This approach is ideal for quickly bootstrapping a development ParadeDB cluster with a snapshot of your data.
+To deploy ParadeDB in production, kept in sync with an existing Postgres database in real time, logical replication should be configured instead.

 Create a Dump